khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Text and icon dropdowns

 A dropdown button is identified by the use of a [chevron-down](https://gitlab-org.gitlab.io/gitlab-svgs/?q=chevron-down) icon to the right of the text label.
+The chevron is the only icon that should be present with a text label.

 [[Example:new-dropdown-default]]